WP-Chat/server-info/rules.md

 Do not self promote or advertise other discord servers without prior permission from an Administrator.
 The only exception to this rule is linking another user to a server mentioned previously in one of the chats, that is tech related.

-### No piracy
+### No illegal activity

-Piracy is not tolerated.
-Do not promote, discuss, or otherwise encourage piracy of any kind.
-This also goes for any external Terms of Service.
+No piracy of software or media.
+No GPL bullshit.
+No nulling.
+No hacking.
+No cracking.
+No doxxing.
+No account selling.
+No buying followers.
+No black hat SEO.

+Any meta discussion of these things must not link to, promote or encourage the subject.

 ### No unsolicited DMs

 No DMs - you will be warned once, then you will be banned (upon screenshotted proof of DMs).
 Report any unsolicited DMs to an Admin. **This includes unsolicited friend requests.** Discord has added private threads - use these instead of DMs.
 This also allows admins to help moderate these conversations.

-### No account selling

-Nobody is going to sell you their UpWork or other account. **Don't ask.** Banning will ensue.

 ### No politics/religion